When I was a child, the one creature that I had the greatest aversion to was Ticks.

 - Were they permissive parents allowing you to do what you liked whenever you liked?
 Or were they very rigid parents who didn’t let you experience much freedom?

-3. Practice letting people have
+3. Practice letting people have their own feelings

 What is your relationship to disappointing others?
 Does disappointing others seem worse than disappointing yourself?